2014 Brazilian economic crisis: Comparison with other crises

 In countries with similar size and wealth, there were a few, but less severe crises in the same period.
 In 2015, among OECD countries, only Russia went through a recession.
-Even after the economic sanctions imposed by other countries due to the conflict in Ukraine, Russia's GDP fell by only 4% in two years (2015 and 2016).
+Even after the economic sanctions imposed by other countries due to the Russo-Ukrainian war, Russia's GDP fell by only 4% in two years (2015 and 2016).
 Few other countries in this period were going through a recession, which reinforces the argument that the crisis in Brazil was mainly due to local causes.

 In comparison to other crises in Brazil, it was verified that the 2014 crisis was not the deepest recession of Brazilian history, as previously thought.
 After the GDP values for 2015 and 2016 were reviewed by the Brazilian Institute of Geography and Statistics (IBGE), the economy shrank by 8.2% in the period, in contrast to the 8.5% in the 1981 recession.
 Despite the relative mildness, the crisis was prolonged, being followed by the slowest economic recovery in Brazilian history.

 According to Codace (committee part of Fundação Getúlio Vargas), the 1981 crisis lasted nine economic quarters, reached its peak in the first quarter of 1983 and, since then, took seven quarters for the GDP the reach its pre-crisis level.
 Later, the 1989-1992 crisis lasted 11 quarters and the recovery time was the same: seven quarters.
 This crisis, however, had a lower intensity, with an accumulated decrease in the GDP of 7.7%.

 In turn, Brazil's GDP after the 2014 crisis was expected to reach the pre-crisis level in 2022, according to an optimistic estimate, with 20 quarters of recovery in total.
 When taking into account both GDP and the employment rate, the recovery from this economic crisis would be measured as taking longer.
 In addition to the sluggish recovery, the new jobs will likely be of lower quality, including informal and autonomous labor.